i3q2-sys/Ogre/README.md

 - **PORT** is the ORPORT you have configured in the .env
 - **FINGERPRINT** (returned to you by Ansible)
 - **CERTIFICATE** (returned to you by Ansible)

+To get all the necessary info go to the useful_files directory.

+- In the fingerprint_bridge_<IP_v4> you have the Fingerprint (not OgreMinion)
+- In the nline_bridge_<IP_v4> you have the line you have to put into the tor browser with the cert already attached
+- The IPv4 is in the name of the files

 ![alt text](https://github.com/i3q2-sys/PTN/blob/main/image/tor_3.png)